 More often than not though, travellers are looking to get the most out of their limited leisure time by expanding their destination experiences.
 And vacationers are catching on that if they enjoy both golf and wine, then visiting British Columbia is a great way to get their chip and your sip on,

-Wine + GolfIt should come as no surprise that a region with a climate that nurtures grape vines would also be a mecca for golf courses.
-In fact, British Columbia is home to more than 300 courses ranging from simple par threes to world-class facilities which are a challenge for even scratch golfers.
+B.C. is home to more than 300 courses ranging from simple family-friendly par threes to world-class facilities which are a challenge for even scratch golfers.

 Some of the world's top golf architects have lent their expertise to designing courses in the province, including Arnold Palmer, Jack Nicklaus and Les Furber.
 And you can't beat B.C.'s natural beauty - teeing off with a backdrop of mountains, lakes, ocean or desert landscapes is simply unsurpassed.

-A growing trend for golf enthusiasts who visit British Columbia are vacations that combine their love for the links with their love for wine.
-Tour operators have recognized this and have begun developing package options that reflect this dual interest.
-Individual golf courses are also promoting British Columbia wine by offering winery tours direct from their facilities.
+Tour operators have recognized this trend and have begun developing package options that reflect a dual interest.
+Individual golf courses are also promoting B.C. wine by offering winery tours direct from their facilities.

 But the proximity of many of the region's golf courses to the wineries, particularly in the Okanagan-Similkameen, means you can spend a few hours on the links then roll out on a wine tour on the same day with ease.
 So if your time in B.C. is limited there is no reason you can't enjoy golf and wine to the max.

 If drinking and driving is a concern, tour operators will shuttle you around and many give you the option to build your own packages to tailor to your interests instead of following a set itinerary.